 Although many wouldn’t associate Detroit with outdoor activities, the truth is that Michigan itself offers a huge variety of ways to get outside for recreation.
 The fishing just outside the city is home to some of the best trout fishing on the continent.
 The trout streams throughout the area are excellent, and draw anglers from throughout the State and Canada.
 There are also many more parks in downtown Detroit than there once were.
 As the city continues it's revitalization efforts, previously abandoned tracts of land are being reclaimed into green space, helping to make the city more scenic while also providing trails for walkers and cyclists.

-Detroit rent prices increased over the last month.
-From March to April, the city experienced a 2.36% increase for the price of a one-bedroom apartment.
-The rent price for a Detroit one-bedroom apartments currently stands at $1,562.0.
+Detroit rent prices decreased over the last month.
+From June to July, the city experienced a -0.46% decrease for the price of a one-bedroom apartment.
+The rent price for a Detroit one-bedroom apartments currently stands at $1,530.0.

-Rent prices have increased in Detroit over the last month.
+Rent prices have decreased in Detroit over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 3 of the Detroit suburbs increased last month.
-On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 5 of the Detroit suburbs increased last month.
+On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Farmington Hills, MI, Troy, MI, Royal Oak, MI .
+Rent increased in Farmington Hills, MI, Bloomfield Hills, MI, Clinton Township, MI, Southfield, MI, Royal Oak, MI .

-Rent growth in Detroit over the past year has been on the rise.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Detroit rent prices appear to be relatively affordable for local residents.
+Rent growth in Detroit over the past year has been declining.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Detroit average rent prices appear to be relatively affordable for local residents.

 The price for a Detroit one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.